linl0030/IM4717-Project/README.md

 The website allows users to navigate through products across categories with different levels of detail and fulfill a purchase journey with a series of activities including add to cart, make an order and view order history.

-📄 Project report first half has been added to this repo as well.
+📄 Project report first half has been added to this repo as well.<br>
-🔗 Link to wireframes on Figma https://www.figma.com/file/eFQMgAvvnjf63jz7cyVybs/4717-Project?node-id=1%3A8 🔗 Link to working folder on google drive https://drive.google.com/drive/folders/1WwNqOnmlhoDF6MGN02Jg6vBxJLV1MI05
+🔗 Link to wireframes on Figma https://www.figma.com/file/eFQMgAvvnjf63jz7cyVybs/4717-Project?node-id=1%3A8 <br>
+🔗 Link to working folder on google drive https://drive.google.com/drive/folders/1WwNqOnmlhoDF6MGN02Jg6vBxJLV1MI05 <br>

 Total will be 6 categories of products sold on Hoffice, each category will have 3-5 products for demo purpose.
-Products information are all credited to IKEA.com.
+Products information are all credited to IKEA.com.<br>
-🖼 IMG converter (webp to jpg) https://ezgif.com/webp-to-jpg 📝 Pic naming for later use: three-digit-convention with 1-indexing e.g.prod-123.jpg : category 1, product 2 from category 1, 3rd size/color for product 1.
+🖼 IMG converter (webp to jpg) https://ezgif.com/webp-to-jpg <br>
+📝 Pic naming for later use: three-digit-convention with 1-indexing e.g.prod-123.jpg : category 1, product 2 from category 1, 3rd size/color for product 1. <br>

-Total will be 6 categories of products sold on Hoffice, each category will have 3-5 products for demo purpose.
-Products information are all credited to IKEA.com.
+🙎‍♀️🙍‍♂️ Portrait photos from https://thispersondoesnotexist.com/ <br>

 Total 10 pages including one home page:
 1. ✅ Homepage - LX